 Many people have a hard time remembering things.
-Students want to boost their memory to learn faster, adults want the same to be able to finish everything they need for the day.
+Students want to boost their memory to learn faster, and in the purpose to get high marks without resorting to assignment writing help services, adults want the same to be able to finish everything they need for the day.
 In short, we all want a better-working memory that will help us excel in life.

 Before you go to the ways you can hack your brain to remember better, you first need to know what exactly memory is and how it is created.

 There are two types of memory: short-term and long-term memory.
 The first is temporary and it usually serves to remember things you need to do at a particular moment, such as remembering a number you need to dial.
 However, the moment you dial the number, you kind of forget it (in most cases).

 For this information to go into the long-term memory, it needs to be repeated, worked on, or put into the brain by using some tricks.